How do I breastfeed my baby?

 How should I hold my baby during the breastfeed?

-Your baby’s instinct to do the right thing is really strong but you need to hold her in the right place so that she can do that.
-Hold your baby really close and make sure that she is free to throw her head back.
-For breastfeeding you need to support the baby’s neck and shoulders (not her head), so that she is free to throw her head back and come in towards the breast chin first.
+Your baby’s instinct to do the right thing is really strong but you need to hold them in the right place so that they can do that.
+Hold your baby really close and make sure that they are free to throw their head back.
+For breastfeeding you need to support the baby’s neck and shoulders (not the head), so that they are free to throw their head back and come in towards the breast chin first.

-Try to get your baby in really close and in a nice straight line, facing the breast and free to tilt her head back, so that she opens her mouth really wide.
+Try to get your baby in really close and in a nice straight line, facing the breast and free to tilt their head back, so that they open their mouth really wide.

 How should I help my baby latch on to feed?

-You will need to learn to just wait until your baby’s mouth is really wide open and at that point you have to quickly bring her close to your nipple.
-She will open her mouth wide and throw her head back.
-She will come into the breast chin first to scoop up a really big mouthful of breast.
-Then the nipple will end up on that soft cushion at the back of her mouth.
+You will need to learn to just wait until your baby’s mouth is really wide open and at that point you have to quickly bring them close to your nipple.
+They will open their mouth wide and throw their head back.
+They will come into the breast chin first to scoop up a really big mouthful of breast.
+Then the nipple will end up on that soft cushion at the back of their mouth.